Entry Rules

 List of countries and regions that are NOT eligible to enter

-• (2) Entrants must be established organizations* such as the following:
+• (2) Entrants must be represented by an established organization* such as the following:

 • TV/Film production companies